The Tramways of

 Allen Morrison

 The date of the area's first mine railway is unknown (mine exploration began in the 15th century), but conventional railroads arrived around 1880.
 Three lines connected Pachuca with Mexico City; one of them, the Ferrocarril Hidalgo, used animal power during its first year of operation.
-In 1883 the Real del Monte (a.k.a.
-Mineral del Monte) mine [see map] built a 14 km steam railroad to carry its workers to and from town.
-The street railway in Pachuca, which used both animal and steam power, had 27 km of 914 mm / 3 ft gauge track by 1905.
+In 1883 the Real del Monte mine built a 14 km steam railroad to transport its workers to and from Pachuca [see map].
+The local street railway in Pachuca, which used both animal and steam power, had 27 km of 914 mm (36 in) gauge track by 1905.

-The date when the M.A.N. trams began carrying passengers in Pachuca could not be found.
-The following photograph, dated 1918, shows one of the small 4-wheelers at the Ferrocarril Central station [see map].
+The photograph below, dated 1918, shows one of the small 4-wheelers at the Ferrocarril Central station [see map].
 It has had its headlight moved to the roof.
-Track gauge of Pachuca's electric tramway, as of its mule lines, was 914 mm / 3 ft [col. Juan Manuel Menes Llaguno]:
+Pachuca had the only electric tramway in Mexico that used 914 mm = 36 in track gauge [col. Juan Manuel Menes Llaguno]:

 The larger cars ran on the suburban lines.
-This one, signed for "Santa Gertrudis" mine, is about to leave its downtown terminal at Plaza Anaya [see map].
-Note the classic curved wire bracket, a signature of German tramway construction throughout the world [col. Juan Manuel Menes Llaguno]:
+This one, signed for "Santa Gertrudis" mine, is about to leave its downtown terminal on Calle José Morelos [see map].
+Note the classic curved wire bracket, a signature of German tramway construction throughout the world [col. Juan Manuel Menes Llaguno].
+The color photograph shows the same location in 2010.
+The handsome building in the background, on Plaza Anaya, is the Ayuntamiento (City Hall) [Zenon Rosas Franco]:

 The electric train below is on the Real del Monte line [see map].
 The passenger trailer dates from steam days.
 The 14-km journey allegedly required two hours [col. Juan Manuel Menes Llaguno]: